vj-hansen/SHC4300-Group-2/CCW4_Array_Sorting/readme.md

 ![Repo List](Merge_sort_algorithm_diagram.png)

-It uses divide and conquer methodologies to sort and array.
+It uses divide and conquer methodology to sort and array.
 For n elements in a list, the algorithm's average case and worst case performance is in order of O(n log (n) ).
 There is a overhead of space which can be in order of O(n) in worst case, depending on way of implementation.
 There are many variant of implementation.
 The variant can be combination of below listed technique
 * Top down
 * Bottom up
 * Iterative